-The following month saw David’s return to First Team action against Everton, minus the dinosaur outfit.
+The following month saw Raya return to first-team action against Everton, minus the dinosaur outfit.
 He has played every game since.

-“I started as a goalkeeper because I have a brother who is three years older than me and he’d always put me in a goal,” David says with a smile.
+“I started as a goalkeeper because I have a brother who is three years older than me and he’d always put me in a goal,” Raya says with a smile.

 “I started playing when I was four or five years old for my town, but I always liked to play with my mates outside of that.
 With my mates, I always played outfield.
 I enjoyed playing further up the pitch and I think that’s why I’m comfortable on the ball.

 “In Spain we have a lot of futsal pitches.
 Next to my house, on Sundays, there were always young guys playing on the futsal pitch.
 Five versus five, seven versus seven, winner stays on.
 I always played outfield in those games with my friends and my brother.”